 - So the white tigers of today are neither inbred nor descended from a single white tiger.

-- A recent analysis of the breeding records of about 1700 Bengal tigers kept in Indian zoos suggests that the mortality and longevity rate of both the white tigers and orange tigers is same.
+- A recent analysis of the breeding records of about 1700 Bengal tigers kept in Indian zoos suggests that the mortality and longevity rate of both the white tigers and orange tigers is the same.

 19. White Tiger Endangered – Is the White Bengal Tiger Endangered